VIKASSAGAR891/RAINFALL_PREDICTION-/README.md

-_Rainfall Prediction using Machine Learning_
+_🌦️ Rainfall Prediction using Machine Learning_

 This project aims to predict whether rainfall will occur based on various weather conditions like temperature, humidity, cloud cover, wind, and atmospheric pressure.
 The project uses a Random Forest Classifier to build a binary classification model and includes complete steps from data preprocessing to model deployment.